Coding-RoMa/cantica-fintech-intelligence/README.md

 **What is a custom fintech intelligence report?**
-A commissioned document that answers one strategic question — market entry, competitive positioning, regulatory exposure, investment outlook — using original data computed from Cantica's continuous observation of the fintech industry, with findings, analysis, and a full evidence trail.
+A commissioned document that answers one strategic question — market entry, competitive positioning, regulatory exposure, investment outlook, and more — using original data computed from Cantica's continuous observation of the fintech industry, with findings, analysis, and a full evidence trail.